Turning a Refusal into a Re-Application Strategy

 When You Should NOT Reapply Yet

-Part of our Visa Assessment is honesty.
+Part of our Eligibility Audit is honesty.
 Sometimes, the best advice is to wait.
 We will advise you to pause your application if:

 • You recently deposited a large lump sum that cannot be explained.